 Don’t be so stressed.
 The truth is millions of new teachers do not have the ability to create an impact or a positive influence right away.
 So what you are feeling is just normal.

 There are a lot of books you can find.
-But there are hundreds, if not thousands, of what experts consider the best books for new teachers.
-Every book is different.
-Each book has its own kind.
+There are actually hundreds of what experts consider the best books for new teachers.
+Every book is different and each book has its own charm.
 While everything looks worth buying, you don’t want to pile up books that are irrelevant to your needs.
 Do you?

 Experts say the future development of any nation is in the hands of teachers.
 That is how important teachers are!
 So let’s collect all the expert advice from great authors.
-The books on this list can help you mentor students and endorse them as future responsible individuals.
+All books on this list are a must-read and can help you mentor students and endorse them as future responsible individuals.

 Are you in a hurry?
 Take a peek at the top 3 editor’s choice.

 Editor’s choice # 1

 Everything a new elementary school teacher really needs to know (But didn’t learn in college)

 - This book is a no-frills, straight to the point guide and methods for real-life situations